What Are The Main Causes Of Pedestrian Accidents In Michigan?

 You will receive your No-Fault benefits from the auto insurance company that is responsible to pay under the No-Fault law’s “priority” rules.

-Unlike compensation for pain and suffering and excess medical bills and lost wages, No-Fault benefits are available “without regard to fault” so you are entitled to receive them even before you have shown that the negligent driver was at-fault.
+Unlike compensation for pain and suffering and excess medical bills and lost wages, No-Fault benefits from a pedestrian car accident in Michigan are available “without regard to fault” so you are entitled to receive them even before you have shown that the negligent driver caused the crash.
 (MCL 500.3105)

-To start your claim, you must file a “written notice of injury” which is also called an application for No-Fault benefits with the responsible auto insurance company within one (1) year after your pedestrian accident.
+To start your claim, you must file a “written notice of injury” which is also called an application for No-Fault benefits with the responsible auto insurance company within one (1) year after your crash.
 (MCL 500.3145(1) and (4))

 Failure to file a timely application for No-Fault benefits will forever disqualify you from claiming and recovering No-Fault benefits from the insurance company.